wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Ummm....
 Yeah, but in a much less participatory way than you or I.

-yeah, a much more passive form of consciousness.
+JC: Yeah, a much more passive form of consciousness.

-JC:

-DR:

-JC:

-Yeah, I mean I think the higher states of organization that matter has

-developed, with consciousness as help, is what's allowing that interplaythat dance to occur.
-I mean you could look at-I mean there's really two

-main things going on.
-I mean matter is reaching up and striving towards

-this etheric sense of awareness and the ether itself is reaching down through

-matter to-towards experience and the interplay of those two forces is

-what we normally consider life.
+DR: Yeah, I mean I think the higher states of organization that matter has developed, with consciousness as help, is what's allowing that interplay--that dance to occur.
+I mean you could look at--I mean there's really two main things going on.
+I mean matter is reaching up and striving towards this etheric sense of awareness and the ether itself is reaching down through matter to--towards experience and the interplay of those two forces is what we normally consider life.

 It's a great way to look at it.
 Well, I really love that you're an optimist,